Has Nigeria Become the World’s Junk Yard of Abandoned and Failed Mega Projects worth Billions?

 Nigeria Has Become the World’s Junk – Yard of Abandoned and Failed Projects worth Billions of Naira!

-Abandoned projects including building and other civil infrastructure development projects now litter the whole of Nigeria.
+Abandoned projects including building and other civil engineering infrastructure development projects now litter the whole of Nigeria.

 Physical projects do not only provide the means of making life more meaningful for members of the community where the projects are located, successful projects also result in empowerment and collective action towards self improvement (Hanachor, 2013).